Cath85105/Implementing-MoniPoly-Set-Commitment-Scheme-as-Proof-of-Storage/README.md

 Please refer to Guide for detailed instructions.

+**Overview**
 Nowadays, cloud storage system has become a common platform to store data online.
-One of the approaches to ensure data security and integrity is by Proof of Storage (PoS).
-PoS is a cryptographic protocol implemented to verify the integrity of stored data.

-In this project, the PoS system is set up using MoniPoly set commitment scheme.
-MoniPoly was chosen to implement PoS system as it can verify specific properties of a dataset, which includes difference proof and intersection proof.
+Proof of Storage (PoS) is an effective mechanism to verify data integrity without revealing full data value to the verifier.
+This final year project set up a PoS system using MoniPoly set commitment scheme (https://link.springer.com/chapter/10.1007/978-3-030-64840-4_17).

+**Objectives**
+- To Protect the security of data.
+- To support expressive proofs, which are difference proofs and intersection proofs.

+**Future Enhancement**
-MoniPoly’s key functions are created independently in C++ functions and exposed through a system to display how clients interact with storage suppliers.
-The proposed PoS system may be useful in various industries providing data storage services.
-For example, cloud storage service, medical data service and financial data management service.
+- The proposed PoS system may be useful in various industries providing data storage services.
+- For example: cloud storage service, medical data service, financial data management service.